WouterKlein/plant-humanities/docs/boxwood/README.md

 ### Boxwood under threat

 “Boxwood blight invades North America,” read the heading of an article that appeared in _Science News_ in January 2012.
-Caused by _Cylindrocladium buxicola_—a fungus whose spores remain viable for several years and are easily dispersed by birds, moving visitors<![if !supportAnnotations]>[[AP1]](#_msocom_1)<![endif]> <![if !supportAnnotations]>[[TA2]](#_msocom_2)<![endif]> , wind, or even sprinklers—the disease manifests itself by dark or light brown spots or lesions on the leaves that eventually fall off.
+Caused by _Cylindrocladium buxicola_—a fungus whose spores remain viable for several years and are easily dispersed by birds, moving visitors, wind, or even sprinklers—the disease manifests itself by dark or light brown spots or lesions on the leaves that eventually fall off.
 First reported in southern England in 1994, boxwood blight has since been devastating gardens across the world, from Europe to New Zealand.
 Recently, it has been described as “a significant concern for the ornamental horticulture industry” as well as “a growing threat to established landscapes and native ecosystems alike.”[^ref1]
 <param ve-map
 	title="Occurence of boxwood blight in America, 2010-2018" center="39.812733, -97.042653"